matyalatte/tuw/examples/get_start/json_embed/README.md

 ## Embed JSON into Executables

-Simple Command Runner has a command-line util to embed JSON into exe.
+Tuw has a command-line util to embed JSON into exe.
 Type `Tuw merge` on the command prompt (or the terminal).
 It'll merge `Tuw` and `gui_definition.json` into `Tuw.new`.
 The merged executable can make a GUI without `gui_definition.json`!